getiria-onsongo/activities_bin_hex/README.md

 - Finally, note that the `print_all_pos_bytes` function uses a "while true" loop structure.
 This might seem like overkill, given that we want to iterate over a fixed number of values.
 Make a copy of the function, and change it to use a simple `for` loop.
-Change the "unsigned int i" to "unsigned char i".
 What happens?
 And why?

 ### (Optional) Task 2: Revise the function to print other sized unsigned integers